wavefrontHQ/wavefront-collector-for-kubernetes/docs/configuration.md

 See [configs.go](https://github.com/wavefronthq/wavefront-kubernetes-collector/tree/master/internal/kubernetes/configs.go) for how these properties are used.

 ## Prometheus Source
 - `url`: The URL for a Prometheus metrics endpoint.
-Service URLs work across namespaces.
+Kubernetes Service URLs work across namespaces.
 - `prefix`: The prefix (dot suffixed such as `prom.`) to be applied to all metrics for this source.
 Defaults to empty string.
 - `source`: The source to set for the metrics from this source.
 Defaults to `prom_source`.
+- `tag`: Custom tags to include with metrics reported by this source, of the form `tag=key1:val1&tag=key2:val2`.

 Example Usage:
 ```